-- 253 The security functional requirement "Static attribute initialisation (FMT_MSA.3)" requires that the TOE provides default values for the security attributes.
+- 247 The justification related to the security objective "Area based Memory Access Control (O.Mem-Access)" is as follows: - The security functional requirement "Subset access control (FDP\ACC.1)" with the related Security Function Policy (SFP) "Memory Access Control Policy" exactly require the implementation of an area based memory access control, which is a requirement from O.Mem-Access.
+Therefore, FDP\ACC.1 with its SFP is suitable to meet the security objective. - The security functional requirement "Static attribute initialisation (FMT\MSA.3)" requires that the TOE provides default values for the security attributes.
 Since the TOE is a hardware platform these default values are generated by the reset procedure.
-Therefore FMT_MSA.3 is suitable to meet the security objective O.Mem-Access. - 254 The security functional requirement "Management of security attributes (FMT_MSA.1)" requires that the ability to change the security attributes is restricted to privileged subject(s).
+Therefore FMT\MSA.3 is suitable to meet the security objective O.Mem-Access. - The security functional requirement "Management of security attributes (FMT\MSA.1)" requires that the ability to change the security attributes is restricted to privileged subject(s).
 It ensures that the access control required by O.Mem-Access can be realised using the functions provided by the TOE.
-Therefore FMT_MSA.1 is suitable to meet the security objective O.Mem_Access. - 255 Finally, the security functional requirement "Specification of Management Functions (FMT_SMF.1)" is used for the specification of the management functions to be provided by the TOE as required by O.MEM_ACCESS.
-Therefore, FMT_SMF.1 is suitable to meet the security objective O.Mem_Access. - 256 The justification related to the security objective "Protection during Packaging, Finishing and Personalisation (OE.Process-Sec-IC)" is as follows: - 257 The Composite Product Manufacturer has to use adequate measures to fulfil OE.Process-Sec-IC.
-Depending on the security needs of the application, the Security IC Embedded Software may have to support this for instance by using appropriate authentication mechanisms for personalisation functions. - 258 The security objective Protection of the confidentiality of the TSF (O.Prot_TSF_Confidentiality) is covered by the SFR as follows: - 259 The SFR FDP_ACC.1/Loader defines the subjects, objects and operations of the Loader SFP enforced by the FDP_ACF.1/Loader. - 260 The SFR FDP_ACF.1/Loader requires the TSF to implement authentication mechanism for the Protection of the confidentiality of the TSF
+Therefore FMT\MSA.1 is suitable to meet the security objective O.Mem\Access. - Finally, the security functional requirement "Specification of Management Functions (FMT\SMF.1)" is used for the specification of the management functions to be provided by the TOE as required by O.MEM\ACCESS.
+Therefore, FMT\SMF.1 is suitable to meet the security objective O.Mem\Access. - The justification related to the security objective "Protection during Packaging, Finishing and Personalisation (OE.Process-Sec-IC)" is as follows: - The Composite Product Manufacturer has to use adequate measures to fulfil OE.Process-Sec-IC.

+Depending on the security needs of the application, the Security IC Embedded Software may have to support this for instance by using appropriate authentication mechanisms for personalisation functions. - The security objective Protection of the confidentiality of the TSF (O.Prot\TSF\Confidentiality) is covered by the SFR as follows: - 255 The SFR FDP\ACC.1/Loader defines the subjects, objects and operations of the Loader SFP enforced by the FDP ACF.1/Loader. - The SFR FDP\ACF.1/Loader requires the TSF to implement authentication mechanism for the Protection of the confidentiality of the TSF